lead generation

 They allow you to demonstrate your expertise

-A live or recorded webinar on a topic such as “How to Create a Winning PPC Campaign.”
+A live or recorded webinar on topics such as “How to Create a Winning PPC Campaign.”

 can attract leads interested in improving their digital marketing strategies.